The following story appeared in the June 2007 issue of Smoke

 ran a commercial printing shop in Waynesboro, Georgia and it

-there young Bob learned design techniques necessary for good
+was there young Bob learned design techniques necessary for good

 layout.
 Before (finishing) college he worked for the Georgia